Master of Arts: Theology and Peace Studies

 - Environmental Sustainability Leadership, in cooperation with Merry Lea Environmental Center of Goshen College.

-- Articulate and explain the biblical and theological foundations of peace and justice.
+- Analyze theological and biblical foundations of peace and justice, considering Anabaptist perspectives.

 Ministries of recent graduates